 I also have a preference for how vocals are rendered on the xDSD.
 They have a slightly richer smoother tone to their delivery compared to the cleaner more neutral Q5 performance.

 Noise & Power

 In terms of noise, the AM3a is the quieter of the two amp stages, at least in unbalanced mode.
-Both a Hum Pristine and CA Andromeda showed higher levels fo hiss on the xDSD than the AM3a.
+Both the Hum Pristine and CA Andromeda showed higher levels of hiss on the xDSD than the AM3a.

 Both have aptX Bluetooth capability and both run the signal through their respective DACs as opposed to any onboard SOC DAC in their BT chipset.
 Both have similar ranges before drop out of about 5-10m depending if there is a wall or physical barrier between the source and amp.